transparency-dev/incubator/vindex/cmd/sumdb/README.md

 This is the same content written to the SumDB at index 43930254 ([query link](https://sum.golang.org/lookup/github.com/transparency-dev/tessera@v1.0.0)).

+In addition to sum.golang.org, modules can have all their versions enumerated via proxy.golang.org.
+For example, all versions of `github.com/transparency-dev/tessera` can be looked up using https://proxy.golang.org/github.com/transparency-dev/tessera/@v/list.
+This index provides a convenient way to enumerate versions of Go modules.
+However, it's important to note that these lookups in proxy.golang.org are not verifiable in the same way as sum.golang.org.
+While it helps with discovery, it does not offer the same cryptographic guarantees of integrity and immutability as the checksum database.
+The security and verification of module content rely solely on the auditable records within sum.golang.org.

+This Verifiable Index addresses this lookup use-case, while preserving verifiability.
 The index is built from this log of modules by parsing the module name from every leaf.
 A pointer to the leaf is added to the index if it represents a [non-pseudo](https://pkg.go.dev/golang.org/x/mod@v0.28.0/module#IsPseudoVersion) version.
 The index can be [queried](#querying) using the client.

 ### Status